Top Coyote Guns to Keep Your Livestock Safe

 The .308 Winchester is probably the largest caliber you should use for coyote without risking tearing up the hide. .308 ammo is relatively inexpensive and widely available, and it’s highly versatile since it is also very effective against deer and elk.

-The Best Rifles For Coyote Hunting
+The Best Gun For Coyote Hunting

 The following makes and models of rifles are known for their quality and fire one or more of the above calibers.
 Presented in alphabetical order: